 One thing you will most definitely find is that the pace of life is a lot slower here in Spain.
 Things get done a lot more slowly than in other countries such as the UK.
 Spain is a very bureaucratic country where the most simple of things seem to take a lifetime.
 So keep cool, be patient and don’t expect to get things done at a drop of the hat.

 5. Do Make Sure You Have the Correct Health Cover

 There are any number of reasons why you would want to purchase private health insurance in Spain

 .
 You may not be working and want the peace of mind that you will be fully covered in any eventuality.
-Due to the financial crisis the national health service in Spain has been experiencing increasing cuts, which will ultimately affect the quality of the medical care for patients.
+Due to the financial crisis, the national health service in Spain has been experiencing increasing cuts, which will ultimately affect the quality of medical care for patients.
 By choosing private health insurance, you can be sure that you will be treated quickly and efficiently by fully qualified professionals.
 You can also be certain that all practitioners will be able to converse with you in your language.